isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-RNAseq.rst

 =======================

-This Nextflow `RNA-seq <https://www.technologynetworks.com/genomics/articles/rna-seq-basics-applications-and-protocol-299461#:~:text=RNA%2Dseq%20(RNA%2Dsequencing,patterns%20encoded%20within%20our%20RNA.>`_workflow maps read-pairs to a reference genome and produces a transcript.
+This Nextflow `RNA-seq <https://www.technologynetworks.com/genomics/articles/rna-seq-basics-applications-and-protocol-299461#:~:text=RNA%2Dseq%20(RNA%2Dsequencing,patterns%20encoded%20within%20our%20RNA.>`_ workflow maps read-pairs to a reference genome and produces a transcript.

 By using software containers, `Nextflow <https://www.nextflow.io>`_ enables scalable and reproducible scientific workflows.
 Pipelines can be written in the most common scripting languages.